-Our studies demonstrate that attenuation of the neural ECM, particularly in the form of hyaluronic acid and chondroitin sulfate-rich perineuronal nets, is found in the ketamine model of schizophrenia (Matuszko et al., 2017) and may result in epileptiform activity (Garau et al., 2015).
-The mechanisms underlying ECM attenuation involve an upregulation of the activities of matrix metalloproteinases, such as ADAMTS4/5 and MMP-9.
-They appeared to be under the control of dopaminergic and serotoninergic systems, involving D1-like and 5-HT7 receptors, respectively (Mitlöhner et al., 2017; Bijata et al., 2017).
+On the other hand, our studies demonstrate that the neural ECM, particularly in the form of hyaluronic acid and chondroitin sulfate-rich perineuronal nets, is attenuated in the ketamine model of schizophrenia (Matuszko et al., 2017; Kaushik et al., 2020).
+ECM attenuation may result in epileptiform activity (Vedunova et al., 2011; Garau et al., 2015).
+The mechanisms underlying ECM degradation involve matrix metalloproteinases, such as ADAMTS4/5 and MMP-9.
+They appeared to be under the control of dopaminergic and serotoninergic systems, involving D1-like and 5-HT7 receptors, respectively (Mitlöhner et al., 2020; Bijata et al., 2017).

-The mechanistic studies of ECM-mediated regulations are complemented in our group by search of the most potent and safe compounds that could be brought into clinical trials to target the neural ECM in neurodegenerative diseases.
-The effects of promising leads are tested in animal models of AD, FTD, tauopathies and depression, as well as in neuron-astrocyte co-cultures derived from patient iPSCs.
+The mechanistic analysis of ECM-mediated regulations in the brain is complemented in our group by search of new potent compounds and gene therapy strategies that could be brought into clinical trials to target the neural ECM in neurodegenerative and psychiatric diseases.
+The effects of promising treatments are to be tested in animal models of Alzheimer’s disease, FTD and other tauopathies, vascular dementia, epilepsy, and depression.

 For the preclinical characterization of ECM targeting drugs, we are employing the established battery of synaptic and cognitive assays.
-Furthermore, we are developing new assays to study the role of ECM in the regulation of neural network activity, particularly during reversal learning.
-To monitor the functional dynamics of neural networks, as well as the structure of microglia and tetrapartite synapses, we use multielectrode recordings (Senkov et al., 2016) and two-photon imaging of Ca2+ indicator (GCaMP6)-expressing neurons or microglia (fluorescently labelled in CX3CR1::GFP mice) as well as customized AAV-based fluorescent probes for the labeling of ECM, pre- and postsynapses.
-Live imaging is performed in the retrosplenial cortex of anaesthetized or awake animals placed in virtual reality.
+Furthermore, we are developing new assays to study the role of ECM in the regulation of neural network activity, particularly during reversal learning, which was found to be strongly ECM-dependent (Morellini, et al., 2010).
+To monitor the functional dynamics of neural networks, as well as the structure of microglia and tetrapartite synapses, we use in vivo two-photon imaging of neuronal activity and microglia (Cangalaya et al., 2020) as well as customized AAV-based fluorescent probes for the labeling of ECM, astroglia, pre- and postsynapses.
+Live imaging of learning-induced remapping is performed in the retrosplenial cortex of awake mice placed in virtual reality.